-- 1) All permanent academic staff and those on secondment to the faculty. - 2) All registered students of the faculty.
-(Does not include those who have graduated). - All consultants of the North Colombo General Hospital who are members of the extended faculty, and General Practitioners who are assigned students for the GP attachments. - 4) Postgraduate students and demonstrators of the faculty.
+- 1. All permanent academic staff and those on secondment to the faculty. - 2.
+All registered students of the faculty. - All consultants of the North Colombo Teaching Hospital who are members of the extended faculty and General Practitioners who are assigned students for the GP attachments. - 4.
+Postgraduate students and demonstrators of the faculty.